matthew-brett/pip-legal/pip_legal.md

     pip install composite_package

 will install `composite_package` but not `gpl_package`.
-Here no GPL code has been installed, although the pip output cannot be used to do any useful work until the user separately installs `gpl_package`.
+Here no GPL code has been installed, although the Pip output cannot be used to do any useful work until the user separately installs `gpl_package`.

-We assume that the pip install command above does not violate the GPL, because it does not convey GPL software.
+We assume that the Pip install command above does not violate the GPL, because it does not convey GPL software.
 Is that correct?

 ### Pip install of `composite_package` with dependency resolution

 Imagine that the version of `composite_package` on PyPI does specify `gpl_package` in its P-spec.
-Now the pip output of:
+Now the Pip output of:

     pip install composite_package